Temporary Tooth Gems Explained: Safe Trends and Care Tips

 Age and Dental Health Considerations

-You should be at least in your mid-teens or older to get temporary tooth gems.
+You should be at least in your mid-teens or older to get.
 Younger children’s teeth are still developing, and their enamel is more vulnerable.

 Before applying a gem, make sure your teeth are healthy and free of decay or sensitivity.